BinarySoftware/Enso-Markdown/README.md

 So if you want to declare tags, simply write them in uppercase on top of the file, before parser begins creation of other sections.

+And this is how tags will be rendered:

 ### Segments
 Every time you create 2 newlines, parser will start a new text segment and close the previous one.
 The first segment you'll write will go to the `Synopsis` part of the document, rest will be in the `Body`.